-- a.
-Connected USB drive
+- Connected USB drive

-- NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 65.
+- NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 67.

-- b.
-Hard drive
+- Hard drive

-- c.
-BIOS
+- BIOS c.

-- 3. When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.
+- When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.